Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 fr_sql_ddl_dml:

   - title: 'Structured Query Language (SQL)'
-    excerpt: 'An easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
+    excerpt: '<br/><br/>An easy-to-learn, albeit, high level language that you’ll find being used pretty much wherever you come across relational databases.
 It is used in essentially two ways: building databases and manipulating data.

     <br/><br/>